andev0/SatisParsery/README.md

 ### configuration.json

-Configuration file in which you can change the following things:
+The configuration file in which you can change the following things:
 - Readable names of items and buildings (e.g. *"Smart Plating"* instead of *"Desc_SpaceElevatorPart_1_C"*)
 - Ignored recipes
 - Drawio styles of the elements (e.g. colors)